vypxl/scar/README.md

 To run your application, you have to make voidcsfml visible to ld.
 To do that, you can either manually export the environment variables as described in the crsfml guide or prepend the `scripts/run` command to everything you want to run.
+You can just copy the scripts from the folder inside this repo

 ```sh
 # no
 crystal run src/main.cr